AjayKujur/JenkinsIntegrationTest/README.md

 # JenkinsIntegrationTest
-Test project for .net and jenkins
+Test project for .net and jenkins testing.